ora-io/awesome-ora/README.md

 - [BAYC Hacked](https://github.com/arjanjohan/zkgraph-hacked-bayc): A CLE that tracks hacked BAYC by transfer event.
 - [Free Mints](https://github.com/arjanjohan/zkgraph-track-free-mints): A CLE that monitors free mints of NFT.
 - [Proof of OG of Azuki NFT](https://github.com/guha-rahul/Proof-of-OG-of-Azuki-NFT): A CLE that proves the OG mint of Azuki NFT.
-- [Proof of Mint](https://github.com/Gathin23/Proof-of-Mint-zkgraph): A CLE that tracks all the address that has minted DOP token on sepolia.
+- [Proof of Mint](https://github.com/Gathin23/Proof-of-Mint-zkgraph): A CLE that tracks all the addresses that have minted DOP token on sepolia.

 ### Game